 Skip to Content

-Bath’s population of less than 90,000 welcomes more than 4 million visitors every year to this UNESCO World Heritage City.
-Being roughly 100 miles west of London, it’s possible to visit Bath as a day trip from the capital, but spending a night or a weekend in Bath is an even better choice to give yourself more time to explore.
+Bath, England, looks like a movie set.
+With gorgeous architecture, historical sites, and hot springs, it’s a stunning city to explore.
+A UNESCO World Heritage City, just 100 miles west of London, it’s possible to visit as a day trip from the capital, but spending a night or a weekend here is an even better choice to give yourself more time to uncover its magic.

-We’ve been back to Bath three times, and there’s always more to discover.
-Here’s a look at some of our favorite things.
+We’ve visited three times in different seasons, and we always enjoy uncovering more fun things to do in Bath.
+Here’s a look at some of our favorites.

 See the Roman Baths

-Large pool in the center of the Roman Baths in England
+Large pool in the courtyard of an historic building.

 The Great Bath

-Because seeing the site is one of the top things to do in Bath, it can get quite crowded, especially with tour and school groups.
-We recommend going early or late to avoid the lines, if you can, and leaving at least two hours for a proper visit.
+The site can get quite crowded, especially with tour and school groups.
+We recommend booking ahead as well as going early or late to avoid the lines, if you can.
+Leave at least 2 hours for a proper visit.

 Take a hop-on hop-off bus tour to visit the Roman Baths and other city highlights, or consider a city walking tour that includes admission to the baths.